hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 I guess that would speed the game

-[18:28:33](#u96Gan2t6aPthOFrgqjASvsEQBj0xmZATdpy9Q5jEX8) <hiiamboris (NOT THIS ONE)>: you must probably come from some object-oriented lang, like C++ or Objective-C or Java Ì†ΩÌ∏â
+[18:28:33](#u96Gan2t6aPthOFrgqjASvsEQBj0xmZATdpy9Q5jEX8) <hiiamboris (NOT THIS ONE)>: you must probably come from some object-oriented lang, like C++ or Objective-C or Java üòâ

 [18:29:07](#FGnX2Uk3mP2n_15ZamAeI7Y7y8Ku_KIJOzHXe5sbqFw) <hiiamboris (NOT THIS ONE)>: that's what this coding style reminds me of ‚ò∫